jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

  - More machines (see wiki)
  - Multiple bug fixes
- - New (and proper!) way of using Vagrant, that decreases the number of possible incidents, greatly decreases build times and ensures better VM deployment.
+ - New (and proper!) way of using Vagrant, that decreases the number of possible incidents, greatly decreases build times, and ensures better VM deployment.
  - Refactoring of provisioners to greatly increase modularity, maintainability, and facilitate building new machines combining calls to existing scripts.
 Code once, reuse everywhere!
  - New automatically hardened Ubuntu increasing its Lynis hardening score **from 89 to 94 points!**.
 Don't miss this machine to learn more about OS hardening!